KWARC/MMT-Docker/README.md

 # MMT-Docker

+** This repository has been archived and the Dockerfile integrated into the main MMT repository. **

 This respository contains a [Dockerfile](https://www.docker.com) for MMT.
 It is approximatly 135 MB in size and published as `kwarc/mmt` under DockerHub.